vsirvent/HotBiteEngine/README.md

 - Open project solution located at ./Solution/HotBiteEngine.sln and compile Engine

 ### DemoGame
 - Compile DemoGame in the same solution.
+Press play to execute it and enjoy the demo.
+Use U/I and O/P keys to play with the sky component and adjust daytime and cloud density.

 # Usage
 There is no documentation at this moment about the engine, it will come.